Fithos/tgp/README.md

 ## Post-processing and Characterization

-This release comes with tools to further process the traces produced by the *tgp* analysis, with the objective of aggregating tasks, discarding GC collections, and helping the user to characterize tasks as either fine- or coarse-grained.
+This release comes with scripts to further process the traces produced by *tgp*.
+These scripts are of two types: the first syntactically filters data and removes garbage, while the second helps the user performing granularity analysis.

 ### Post-processing

-Post-processing allows the user to further filter the results produced by the *tgp* analysis: in particular, the user can aggregate tasks and filter out context-switches and CPU utilization measurements obtained during garbage collection activity.
+Post-processing allows the user to further filter the results produced by the *tgp* analysis: in particular, the user can aggregate tasks and filter out context-switches and CPU utilization measurements obtained during garbage collection cycles.
-Post-processing tools can be found in the *post-processing/* directory.
+Post-processing scripts can be found in the *postprocessing/* directory.

 #### Task Aggregation